Softbank closer to acquiring Sprint after Dish abandons bid for now

 Satellite TV provider Dish said it was unable to meet Sprint’s deadline because of changes the wireless company made in its agreement with SoftBank, such as higher break-up fees that raised the hurdles for a Dish deal.
 However, the company said it was still considering its options and “continues to see the value in a merger with Sprint.”

-Dish said it would now focus on its tender offer for Clearwire Corp CLWR.O, threatening to disrupt Sprint’s own takeover bid for the broadband provider.
+Dish said it would now focus on its tender offer for Clearwire Corp, threatening to disrupt Sprint’s own takeover bid for the broadband provider.
 Sprint needs Clearwire’s valuable wireless airwaves for its planned high-speed network upgrades.

 Clearwire’s board recommended last week that its shareholders vote against Sprint’s $3.40 per share offer at a June 24 meeting and instead urged them to accept Dish’s tender offer to buy Clearwire shares for $4.40 each.